-Payetteville Technical Community College is proud to serve active-duty military personnel, veterans and their dependents as they pursue their educational goals.
+Fayetteville Technical Community College is proud to serve our military veterans and their dependents as they pursue their educational goals.
 The FTCC All American Veterans Center, located on the 2nd floor of the General Classroom Building, was created to honor our veterans and to provide a location where veterans can gather, find assistance, and receive the support necessary to ensure their success at FTCC and beyond.
-The FTCC office at Fort Liberty is housed at the Liberty Training & Education Center (LTEC).
-The representative for MyCAA (the My Career Advancement Account Scholarship Program) is located at the LTEC office.